-A full-scale test on a steel braced frame in the Structural Research Laboratory evaluates the seismic performance of chevron braced frames with beams that that are weaker than current code requirements.
+A full-scale test on a steel braced frame in the Large-Scale Structural Engineering Testing Laboratory evaluates the seismic performance of chevron braced frames with beams that that are weaker than current code requirements.

 UW CEE structural engineers perform innovative research across a wide range of topics using experimental, numerical and analytical techniques.
 The diverse expertise of the structural engineering research group provides unique opportunities for research.
 Current research projects are aimed at improving the resiliency of structures against earthquake, tsunami and wind hazards; creating more durable materials; modeling, evaluation and design of reinforced concrete, prestressed concrete, steel, timber and composite structures; improving the sustainability of structures and designs for rapidly constructed structures; enhanced structural systems for marine and aerospace environments; and developing computational mechanics tools for numerical modeling of complex physical phenomena, including the structural behavior of turbine blades as they interact with the surrounding fluid media.
 Faculty are closely engaged with the professional engineering community and their research is consequently implemented in practice.

 The structural research laboratories provide capabilities for multi-scale experimental studies of component or system response to complex loading scenarios.
 Advanced computing capabilities enable the development of state-of-the-art models of seismic structural response, large-scale fluid-structure and soil-structure interactions, and complex computational mechanics, among other topics.

 - Reinforced and prestressed concrete structures

 Faculty involved: Paolo Calvi, Marc Eberhard, Dawn Lehman, Laura Lowes

 - Steel and composite structures